gistsapp/api/README.md

 - `SMTP_PORT` : your smtp port
 - `SMTP_HOST` : your smtp host
 - `APP_KEY` : your app key, which is a random string that is used to encrypt access tokens
+- `ENV`: the environment in which the app is running (development, production)

 ## Tests